mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 ### Summary

-Katagiri Roshi discusses what the true purpose of Buddhism is, which intersects with a discussion of Buddhistic art. *Bendo* means to expend our every possible effort toward *the way*, not toward satisfying our desires.
+Katagiri Roshi discusses what is the true purpose of Buddhism, which intersects with a discussion of the arts and their relation to *sunyata* (“emptiness”).
+Life and death should be seen in terms of the way (*bendo*), not in terms of satisfying our desires.

 ### Transcript